 Knowing what we do now, is it our generation’s responsibility to step up and change not only our own, but also the world’s understanding of this tradition?

-Like most Americans living abroad, today is a day that I miss home.
-Speaking to my mom on the phone two weeks ago, she told me about all the foods she was going to cook, the family members that were flying in from out of town—the puddings and pies my aunts would bring.
+Like most Americans living abroad, today is the day I miss home most.
+Speaking to my mom on the phone two weeks ago, she told me about all the food she was going to cook, the family members that were flying in from out of town—the puddings and pies my aunts would bring.

 But since recently moving to Bucharest, and particularly after an interesting Geography debate about what Thanksgiving is really about, I’ve started questioning why I’m so nostalgic for this holiday.
 What did I learn in my American history class that was so different from my fellow international classmates?

 I decided to do some research and fact check everything I thought I knew about my beloved turkey day.
 It wasn’t pretty.

 Misconceptions of Thanksgiving: A Brief (but not-so-brief) History